Probing dark matter particles at CEPC: DM effective operators

 for the SI limit, we use

 where we have assumed that $\Lambda$ takes the same value for all charged lepton flavors and for all quark flavors.
-The lower bound on $\Lambda$ from the SD limit in Xenon1T experiment \cite{Aprile:2019dbj} is given in the lower-right panel plot in Fig.\ (\ref{fig:eft}), for the axial-vector EFT DM models.
-The lower bound on $\Lambda$ from the SI limit in Xenon1T experiment \cite{Aprile:2018dbl} is given in Fig.\ (\ref{fig:eftSI}), for the vector EFT DM models.
-The constraints from SI limits on the two scalar EFT cases are similar to the vector EFT case.
-We note that the Xenon1T constraints presented here are no longer valid if DM couples only with electron via EFT operators.
+The lower bound on $\Lambda$ from the SD limit in Xenon1T experiment \cite{Aprile:2019dbj} is given in the lower-right panel plot in Fig.\ (\ref{fig:eft}), for the axial-vector {case}.
+The lower bound on $\Lambda$ from the SI limit in Xenon1T experiment \cite{Aprile:2018dbl} is given in Fig.\ (\ref{fig:eftSI}), for the vector operator case.
+The constraints from SI limits on the two scalar operator cases are similar to the vector operator case.
+We note that the Xenon1T constraints presented here are no longer valid if DM couples only with electron via effective operators.